 First in Europe

 Sweden was the first country in all of Europe to establish national parks.
-Land was earmarked by Parliament on the 24th of May 1909 to protect nine specific areas that were considered of particular interest.
+The land was earmarked by Parliament on the 24th of May 1909 to protect nine specific areas that were considered of particular interest.

 In the US, Ulysses S. Grant pushed through the Act of Dedication already in 1872, which means Yellowstone is often said to be the world’s first national park.
 But Mongolia had in fact protected the area Bogd Kahn Uul Mountain back in 1778.